-Net cash provided by operating activities from continuing operations for the first six months of 2016 remained relatively consistent with the first six months of 2015, as net growth in our business was offset by changes in working capital.
-Changes in working capital (including changes in accounts receivable, deferred site rental receivables, deferred rental revenues, prepaid ground leases, restricted cash, and accrued interest) can have a significant impact on net cash provided by operating activities, largely due to the timing of prepayments and receipts.
+Net cash provided by operating activities from continuing operations for the first nine months of 2016 increased 1% compared to the first nine months of 2015, as net growth in our business was partially offset by changes in working capital.
 We expect to grow our net cash provided by operating activities in the future (exclusive of movements in working capital) if we realize expected growth in our core business.